IsoEnergy Begins Hurricane Zone Uranium Drilling Program at the Larocque East PropertyJanuary 15, 2019

 Qualified Person Statement

-The scientific and technical information contained in this news release was prepared by Andy Carmichael, P.Geo., IsoEnergy’s Senior Geologist, who is a “Qualified Person” (as defined in NI 43-101 – Standards of Disclosure for Mineral Projects).
-Mr. Carmichael has verified the data disclosed.
-As mineralized drill holes at the Hurricane zone are oriented very steeply (-80 to -90 degrees) into a zone of mineralization that is interpreted to be horizontal, the true thickness of the intersections is expected to be greater than or equal to 90% of the core lengths.
+The scientific and technical information contained in this news release was prepared by Steve Blower, P.Geo., IsoEnergy’s Vice President, Exploration, who is a “qualified person” (as defined in National Instrument 43-101 – Standards of Disclosure for Mineral Projects).
+Mr. Blower has verified the data disclosed.
 This news release refers to properties other than those in which the Company has an interest.
 Mineralization on those other properties is not necessarily indicative of mineralization on the Company’s properties.
-For additional information regarding the Company’s Larocque East Project, including its quality assurance and quality control procedures, please see the Technical Report dated effective May 15, 2019 on the Company’s profile at www.sedar.com.

-IsoEnergy is a well-funded uranium exploration and development company with a portfolio of prospective projects in the eastern Athabasca Basin in Saskatchewan, Canada and a historical inferred mineral resource estimate at the Mountain Lake uranium deposit in Nunavut.
+Having raised $5.5 million in the past month, IsoEnergy is a well-funded uranium exploration and development company with a portfolio of prospective projects in the eastern Athabasca Basin in Saskatchewan, Canada and a historic inferred mineral resource estimate at the Mountain Lake uranium deposit in Nunavut.
 IsoEnergy is led by a Board and Management team with a track record of success in uranium exploration, development and operations.
 The Company was founded and is supported by the team at its major shareholder, NexGen Energy Ltd.

 Neither the TSX Venture Exchange nor its Regulations Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.